Solcany/matussolcany.com/src/content/Projects/hacf/index.md

 ---
 {{< img src="image/hacf1.jpg">}}

-I designed this poster as a tribute to my favorite tv show.
-The characters of the Halt And Catch Fire series struggle to come up with the next best thing in the computer world of the 80's.
-Only to be be surpassed in the last moment by a competitor, nevertheless they rise up and start over.
-To create these visuals I developed a generative system in Processing and 3D scanned my hand.
+I designed these posters as a tribute to my favorite tv show Halt And Catch Fire.
+The visuals were created with a custom generative system and 3d scanning.

 {{< competencies >}}

-{{< img src="image/hacf3.jpg" caption="The generative process" alt="a triptych showing the generative process step by step: a uniform greyscale grid of lines, distorted grid, the distorted grid populated with blue, green and purple rectangles">}}
+{{< img src="image/hacf3.jpg" caption="The generative process" alt="a triptych showing the generative process step by step: a uniform greyscale grid of lines, distorted grid, the distorted grid populated with blue, green and purple rectangles" fig_css="project_fig">}}

 {{< img src="image/hacf4.jpg" caption="The generated grids were later used as standalone prints and were on display at the 2017 Sensorium festival In Bratislava" alt="a triptych showing 3 distorted grids populated with different blue, green, purple geometric shapes">}}